Chart Color Schemes

 Forestville - Killarney Heights demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Forestville-Killarney Heights is notably high, with 44.3% of residents aged 15+ holding university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 29.0%, followed by postgraduate qualifications (12.0%) and graduate diplomas (3.3%).
-Vocational pathways account for 24.9% of qualifications among those aged 15+, with advanced diplomas at 11.5% and certificates at 13.4%.
+Forestville - Killarney Heights has an educational attainment rate of 44.3% among residents aged 15 and above, significantly higher than the Australian average of 30.4% and the NSW average of 32.2%.
+Bachelor degrees are the most common qualification at 29.0%, followed by postgraduate qualifications at 12.0% and graduate diplomas at 3.3%.
+Vocational pathways account for 24.9% of qualifications, with advanced diplomas at 11.5% and certificates at 13.4%.
 Educational participation is high, with 33.9% of residents currently enrolled in formal education.

 This includes 11.7% in primary education, 11.4% in secondary education, and 5.8% pursuing tertiary education.
-There are eight schools operating within Forestville-Killarney Heights, educating approximately 2,619 students.
-The area has significant socio-educational advantages and academic achievement (ICSEA: 1137).
-The educational mix includes five primary, two secondary, and one K-12 school.
-School capacity exceeds typical residential needs, with 19.5 places per 100 residents compared to the regional average of 16.2, indicating that Forestville-Killarney Heights serves as an educational center for the broader region.
+There are 8 schools operating within Forestville - Killarney Heights, educating approximately 2,619 students.
+The area has significant socio-educational advantages with an ICSEA score of 1137.
+The educational mix includes 5 primary, 2 secondary, and 1 K-12 school.
+School capacity exceeds typical residential needs, with 19.5 places per 100 residents compared to the regional average of 16.2, indicating that the area serves as an educational center for the broader region.
 Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education